How to Track Social Mentions? [2025 Guide]

 Nothing beats personalization and individual attention.

-If, however, you receive more than 400 comments & 16k likes from a single post, just take a cue from DJ Alan Walker and simply acknowledge that your listener, user, customer, or client has taken personal time to praise you in a mention, and thank them for it!
+However, if you receive more than 400 comments & 16k likes from a single post, just take a cue from DJ Alan Walker and simply acknowledge that your listener, user, customer, or client has taken personal time to praise you in a mention.

 What to do with a negative mention?

-The T-Mobile customer above is experiencing trouble with coverage and is unable to work because of this problem.
-They clearly anticipate a quick response from T-Mobile.
+The Babbel customer is experiencing trouble with a recent update and is unable to use the app because of this problem.
+They clearly anticipate a quick response from them.

 Any viable problem has a viable solution.
 Just remember to respond with patience and kindness in your answer.